Bal67/SkinDetection/README.md

 app.py: The main Streamlit app

-scripts/: Contains the scripts for generating recommendations and processing data
+scripts/: Contains the scripts for generating predicting and processing data

 dataset.py: Dataset loading and preprocessing